The Lac à Paul Project

 Latest news about Arianne Phosphate

-SAGUENAY, QUEBEC – (March 31 , 2025) – Arianne Phosphate (the “Company” or “Arianne”) (TSX VENTURE: DAN; OTCQX: DRRSF; FRANKFURT: JE9N), a development-stage phosphate mining company, advancing the Lac à Paul project in Quebec’s Saguenay-Lac-Saint-Jean region, today is announcing that it will issue 10,824,601 common shares at a price of $0.1809 per share, in lieu
+SAGUENAY, QUEBEC – (June 18, 2026) – Arianne Phosphate Inc (the “Company” or “Arianne”) (TSX VENTURE: DAN; OTCQB: DRRSF; FRANKFURT: JE9N), a development-stage phosphate mining company, advancing it’s Lac à Paul project in Quebec’s Saguenay-Lac-Saint-Jean region, is pleased to announce that it has successfully completed the production of purified phosphoric acid (“PPA”) with its partner

 Explore More »